ninjasec3/anki-agent/anki_flow/README.md

 pip install -r requirements.txt
 ```

-### 6) Create a .env file
+### 8) Create a .env file

-In your project folder where you cloned or unpacked zip, create a file named `.env` with:
+In your project folder where you cloned or unpacked zip, go to the "anki_flow" folder and create a file named `.env` with:

 ```
 MODEL=gpt-4.1